MeArm/learn.mearm.com/_docs/getting-started-with-the-mearm-pi.md

 Now we will install some required software...

-`sudo apt-get install -y install pigpio python-pigpio python3-pigpio`
+`sudo apt-get install -y pigpio python-pigpio python3-pigpio`

 Install the MeArm software.